realgithubid/EE599-HW2/README.md

 ## Question 5 (15 Points.
 Easy)

+- Write a function that takes a string as an input and **reverses** its value.
+The function has no output.
+It changes the value of the input parameter.
+Write a simple function ```void CPPLib::Q5ReverseString(std::string &input)``` in [cpplib.cc](src/lib/cpplib.cc)

+    - Example: Input: “EE599”, Output: “995EE”, string is stricted to be alphanumeric.
+    - You cannot use any new local variable of type *string or vector or array*, but you can create extra O(1) space, such as *int*.
+The reverse should happen **in place** (i.e. on the input string).

+- Write a function that takes a vector as an input and **reverses** its value.
+Write a simple function ```std::vector<int> CPPLib::Q5ReverseVector(std::vector<int> input)``` in [cpplib.cc](src/lib/cpplib.cc)

+    - Example: Input: {1,2,3,4}, Output: {4,3,2,1}.
+    - Use of [stack](https://en.cppreference.com/w/cpp/container/stack) is recommended but not a must.

+- Write a function that converts a string to lower case.
+Write a simple function ```void CPPLib::Q5ToLower(std::string& )``` in [cpplib.cc](src/lib/cpplib.cc).
+The input string is strictly alphanumeric.
+    - Example: input: “EE599”, output: “ee599”
+    - Use of [transform](http://www.cplusplus.com/reference/algorithm/transform/) is recommended but not a must.

-Write a simple function ```std::string CPPLib::PrintIntro()``` in [cpplib.cc](src/lib/cpplib.cc) to print your name, email, and any information about you that you want (e.g. your major, your expertise, your interests, etc) and write a test using GTest for your finction in [tests/q5_student_test.cc](tests/q5_student_test.cc).
+For all of the three questions, write a test using GTest for your finction in [tests/q5_student_test.cc](tests/q5_student_test.cc).
-We will run your code and see your printout!

-Please create your test cases and run the following command to verify the functionality of your program.
 ```
 bazel test tests:q5_student_test
 ```